 Although make-up work can be provided, the art of theatre is not learned from a book, but from a collegial workshop atmosphere where students actively participate in the "in the moment" creative learning process.
 Being in class and participating is of extreme importance because most of these artistic processes and experiences in theatre classes cannot be made up.
 If a student is consistently ill or has problems that prevent regular participation, they could fall behind in the training.
-MOST IMPORTANT: PERFORMANCES THAT ARE PART OF THE THEATRE CURRICULUM ARE MANDATORY.
-LACHSA THEATRE PERFORMANCES COME FIRST.

 Commitment, Attitude and Behavior: An excellent work ethic and professional attitude define the LACHSA theatre major.
 We believe it is extremely important to keep a professional atmosphere in the department and conduct all classes in a conservatory manner.
-The department is a place to grow and develop as a young creative artist and we demand that all students contribute to the creation of this environment with positive energy and commitment by:
+The department is a place to grow and develop as a young creative artist and we demand that all students contribute to the creation of this environment with positive energy and commitment in the following ways:

 - Come to every class, every day, dressed in blacks, with a mind opened to new ideas and ready to work and take artistic risks. - Commit to "being present" from the first moment you enter the room.
-Full concentration and commitment are expected at all times. - Absolutely no "side" conversations, excessive talking or distractions when the teacher is speaking or other students are presenting work. - Respect yourself, the teacher and your fellow students.
-Save the personal "drama" for the stage. - Focus on your work and the work of others; always watch, observe, pay close attention- this is how you LEARN.
+Full concentration and commitment are expected at all times. - Absolutely no "side" conversations, excessive talking or distractions when the teacher is speaking or other students are presenting work. - Respect yourself, the teacher and your fellow student.
+Save the personal "drama" for the stage. - Focus on your work and the work of others; always watch, observe, pay close attention this is how you LEARN.